-Charles Rees is part of the Partners Group European Private Equity business unit, based in Zug.
+Charles Rees is part of the Partners Group European Private Equity business unit, focused on Tech investments.
 He has been with Partners Group since 2011.
-He is a member of the Board of Directors of the firm's portfolio company Civica and has been involved with the firm's investments in Foncia, Cerba Healthcare and Vermaat.
+He is a member of the Board of Directors of the firm's portfolio companies Civica and Unit4, and has also been involved with the firm's investments in Foncia, Cerba Healthcare and Vermaat.
 Prior to joining Partners Group, he worked at Goldman Sachs.
 He holds a bachelor's degree in social and political sciences from the University of Cambridge, UK.